Harvard referencing is the main referencing system used by the University. We have created a guide with examples below.

 When you submit academic work for assessment, you sign to state that the work is your own, that confidentiality has been maintained and that any names used in the work are pseudonyms.
 It is good practice for you to state at the outset of your work that pseudonyms have been used.

-The full policy can be found on the BCU internet site here.
+The full BCU policy can be found here.

 Confidentiality must be maintained within referencing as well as your written work.